 BRINGING MEDICATION IN YOUR CARRY-ON

-REGULAR X-RAY and TSA Pre✓®: We’ve said it a thousand times and will say it a thousand more times – ALWAYS travel with your medication in your carry-on luggage, NEVER your checked luggage.
+REGULAR X-RAY and TSA Pre✓®: We’ve said it a thousand times and will say it a thousand more times – ALWAYS travel with your medication in your carry-on luggage, NEVER your checked luggage, because if your luggage is delayed or lost, you’re still going to need your meds.
 This page has more information about traveling with medication.

 REMOVING YOUR SHOES/BELT/LIGHT JACKET